eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

+#### WorkloadControlLoop sends workload states to server
+`swdd~workload-control-loop-sends-workload-states~1`

+Status: approved

+When the WorkloadControlLoop receives a new workload state, then the WorkloadControlLoop shall send the workload state to the AgentManager.

+Rationale:
+The AgentManager requires the knowledge about the workload states of all workloads.

+Tags:
+- WorkloadControlLoop

+Needs:
+- impl
+- utest

 #### AgentManager sends the workload states of the workload it manages to the server
-`swdd~agent-sends-workload-states-of-its-workloads-to-server~1`
+`swdd~agent-sends-workload-states-of-its-workloads-to-server~2`

 Status: approved

-When the AgentManager receives the workload states of the workload it manages, then the AgentManager shall send the workload states to the Ankaios server.
+When the AgentManager receives the workload states of the workload it manages, then the AgentManager shall send an `UpdateWorkloadState` message to the Ankaios server, containing the received workload state.

 Comment: Empty workload states are omitted.